LeoNatan/LNPopupController/README.md

 * Available for iOS 13 and above, as an Xcode framework or an SPM package
 * Good citizen in modern UIKit world
 * Modern Objective C syntax and great Swift interoperability
-* For SwiftUI, check out my [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI).
+* For SwiftUI, check out the [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI).

 ## Adding to Your Project